 Visiting the doctor, a medical specialist, a surgeon, or another healthcare professional only to walk away with more harm and complications than you started with can be unnerving.
 Unfortunately, such is the reality for hundreds of patients every year – in fact, medical errors are now a leading cause of injury and death throughout the United States.
 Our experienced lawyers have helped our clients navigate complex medical malpractice claims over the years.
-Here’s a basic overview of medical malpractice and common examples of medical malpractice–
+Here’s a basic overview of medical malpractice and common examples of medical malpractice in NY.

 What Constitutes Medical Malpractice?